How Much Does a Website Cost: Get a Full Breakdown

 No matter what type of website you have, be it a dating, streaming, business or shopping website, it should be mobile friendly and responsive: this is an industry standard across the world.

 So, how much does it cost to design a website?
-UI/UX website design cost can vary from $700 to $4,000 depending on the complexity of your website and your designer’s experience and hourly rates.
+The price for website design can vary from $700 to $4,000 depending on the complexity of your website and your designer’s experience and hourly rates.

 The front end is everything your user sees when they interact with your product, from all the buttons to page loaders and content.
 The front end can be created in many ways.
 Here are the technologies web developers commonly use for building the visible part of your website: